 Finally, we conduct a comprehensive zero-shot evaluation of leading proprietary and open-source MLLMs on CFG-Bench.
 Furthermore, by fine-tuning Qwen2.5-VL~\cite{Qwen2.5-VL} on our data, we demonstrate how a model that has learned to articulate fine-grained actions with physical and intentional details shows substantial performance gains on established benchmarks for embodied manipulation and planning~\cite{Embodiedbench}.

-Our contribution can be concluded from three aspects: \begin{itemize} \item We define fine-grained action intelligence and propose a novel four-tiered framework to systematically deconstruct and evaluate it beyond mere objective description. \item We construct CFG-Bench, a new benchmark featuring a hybrid QA design and innovative open-ended counterfactual challenges to rigorously test the physical and cognitive grounding of MLLMs on fine-grained actions. \item We provide a comprehensive analysis revealing the limitations of current MLLMs and validate that training on CFG-Bench significantly improves their fine-grained guidance capabilities for embodied physical execution. \end{itemize}
+Our contribution can be concluded from three aspects: \begin{itemize} \item We define fine-grained action intelligence and propose a novel four-tiered framework to systematically deconstruct and evaluate it beyond mere objective description. \item We construct CFG-Bench, a new benchmark featuring a hybrid QA design and innovative open-ended counterfactual challenges to rigorously test the physical and cognitive grounding of MLLMs on fine-grained actions. \item We provide a comprehensive analysis revealing the limitations of current MLLMs and validate that training on CFG-Bench significantly enhances planning and manipulation capabilities for embodied physical execution. \end{itemize}